AOP SamplingsLeave your thoughts

 AOP wanted a new look for their existing online Academy based around a new logo they had developed.
 The logo was distinctly linear with an angled pattern.
 So I introduced linear header elements alongside brand colors.
 At first, they gave no direction, so I created a rapid Bootstrap prototype to show a clean panel approach.
 And later, created a WordPress prototype using my new branding to test look and feel.
 Following a couple kick-off meetings, I offered an editable PDF main nav flow chart using Visio and Acrobat.

 Instead of building from scratch, they decided to save time and stay with their existing old WordPress site content sitting on a bare-bones Genesis framework.
 Directions given were a cleaner UI/UX and re-brand based around 6 new main landing pages.
-After site flow, I went to wire-framing each main page and showed a sample look in the Header and Footer.
+After site flow, I went to wire-framing each main page with a tight stacked block layout, and showed a sample look in the Header and Footer.
 After UX user stories and process discussions, I went ahead with design comps.
 Next, was hand coding the front-end html and styles, updating the entire old site, and leveraging new plugins to meet feature expectations.
 See AOA Academy for the finished hand-coded fluid responsive top-level pages.

 I also do banners and some social media designs, shown above is a sample Christmas 12-Day campaign.